 - Step-by-step guides

-Second, create awe-inspiring content.
+Second, create awe-inspiring content for your targeted email campaign.
 Be sure to write a catchy subject line and keep your promises by sending what you say you’ll send.
 As a result, you will start to see growth.
 Content is so key for any website, and it is the same for targeted email marketing.

 Example subject lines include: